facebookresearch/ParlAI/docs/source/cli_custom.md

 #### `setup_args`

 The `setup_args` function returns a ParlaiParser with relevant command line args specified.
-As an example, the [`TrainModel`](parlai.scripts.train_model.TrainModel) adds several arguments required for training a model (number of train epochs, validation statistics, etc.).
+As an example, the [`TrainModel`](https://github.com/facebookresearch/ParlAI/blob/master/parlai/scripts/train_model.py) script adds several arguments required for training a model (number of train epochs, validation statistics, etc.).

 #### `run`

 This is where you run whatever it is you're attempting to run in your script.
-In this script you'll have access to `self.opt`, which is an [`Opt`](parlai.core.opt.Opt) dictionary with the appropriate options filled in from `setup_args`.
+In this function you'll have access to `self.opt`, which is an [`Opt`](parlai.core.opt.Opt) dictionary with the appropriate options filled in from `setup_args`.

 Suppose we want to write a script that loads a file and prints its length.
 We may start with the following signature: